berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 21: Outside of class

 - For Monday after break, complete [A08: Ethics Case - How AI can identify people even in anonymized datasets](https://docs.google.com/document/d/18ABeSTZAfYlF-US173m2RxRyblM__EQG5_V5gX_CEio/edit?usp=sharing).
-- For MOnday after break, read and do all exercises in all of the following:
+- For Monday after break, read and do all exercises in all of the following:
   - [12.04: Tree-Based Indexing](https://canvas.instructure.com/courses/10990311/assignments/52126475?module_item_id=123230493)
   - [12.05: 2-3-Trees](https://canvas.instructure.com/courses/10990311/modules/items/123230494)